• Skip to primary navigation

 FAQ

-What to serve with jalapeno artichoke dip?
+What to dip in jalapeno artichoke dip?

 I like a mix of potato/tortilla chips, crackers, and veggies.
 Sliced cucumbers and celery are a refreshing and crunchy vehicle for this delish dip as are salty crunchy potato chips.
 There are lots of options.